-The September 21 program will be "Baseball's Greatest Hit: Take Me Out to the Ballgame" presented by Tim Wiles.
+The September program was "Baseball's Greatest Hit: Take Me Out to the Ballgame" presented by Tim Wiles.

-Time Wiles has promised a lively, fun evening when he describes the history of "Baseball's Greatest Hit:Take Me Out to the Ball Game" at the Guilderland Historical Society's September 21st meeting.
-Using pictures and music he will tell the story of the 109 year old song familiar to almost all Americans, baseball fan or not.
+Time Wiles presented a lively, fun evening describing the history of "Baseball's Greatest Hit:Take Me Out to the Ball Game".
+Using pictures and music he told the story of the 109 year old song familiar to almost all Americans, baseball fan or not.

 Mr. Wiles, Guilderland Library Director since 2014, was formerly Director of Research at the National Baseball Hall of Fame Library in Cooperstown.
 He co-authored a book about the song in 2008 at the time of its centennial.